achauhan358/My-Semester-Projects/README.md

 Project 6: Create Task

-**Summary**: A code that does a lot of functions involving paint colors!
+**Summary**: A code that does a lot of functions like quizzes, random color generator, and color vibes involving paint colors!

-**Key Features**: Quizzes, random color generator, and color vibes!
+**Key Features**: User friendly interface and different user options for what they want to do!

 Project 7: Slot Machine